Care Review FAQs

 Your information will be kept completely confidential and will be treated respectfully.

-Everything you tell us will be treated confidentially and with respect.
+Everything you tell us will be treated confidentially and with respect and if you prefer, you can share your views and experiences anonymously.

-Everything we hear will help us better understand the care system and agree recommendations for action.
+The information you share will help the Care Review better understand the care system and agree recommendations for action.

 We cannot comment on ongoing complaints or disputes that relate to an individual case; instead we can help signpost you to the most appropriate place to deal with any concerns you might have.